anotb/mass-rmv/README.md

-# mass-rmv
+---
+---

-## Massachusetts RMV Appointment Checker
+# Massachusetts RMV Appointment Checker

 This tool helps you automatically check for the earliest available dates at your chosen Massachusetts RMV service centers.
 It will notify you if a new earliest date becomes available.